Payment Flows

 A sale transaction is the simplest form of payment supported, see the steps below to implement this.

-1. Create an access token by posting to /v1/access-tokens on our REST API
+- Create an access token by posting to

-2. Load our JavaScript into your page from https://web.e.test.connect.paymentsense.cloud/assets/js/client.js (see here for production settings)
+/v1/access-tokenson our REST API - Load our JavaScript into your page from

-3. Initialise an instance of Connect-e standard by calling var connectE = new Connect.ConnectE(config, displayErrorsCallback, onSubmitTriggered);
+https://web.e.test.connect.paymentsense.cloud/assets/js/client.js(see here for production settings) - Initialise an instance of Connect-e standard by calling

-4. User enters their payment details
+var connectE = new Connect.ConnectE(config, displayErrorsCallback, onSubmitTriggered); - User enters their payment details

-5. Create a button and call executePayment when it's clicked.
-This will return a promise which will resolve with the outcome of the transaction
+executePaymentwhen it's clicked.
+This will return a promise which will resolve with the outcome of the transaction - Confirm the status of the transaction by calling get on

 Refund